-At the Mexico City site, there was daily cleaning of the streets in the morning in preparation for the market (Oke et al., 1999).
-To understand if this source of water can explain a lower β in the observations at Mexico City, artificial precipitation was added to the forcing dataset between the local hours of 07:00 and 08:00 each day.
+At the Mexico City site, there was daily cleaning of the streets in the morning in preparation for the market (Oke et al. 1999).
+To understand if this source of water can explain a lower $\beta$ in the observations at Mexico City, artificial precipitation was added to the forcing dataset between the hours of 0700 and 0800 local solar time (LST) each day.
 In addition, to ensure that the resulting water could only be retained on the street part of the urban surface and not the roofs, the water holding capacity of the roofs was set to zero.
-The amount of artificial precipitation each day was set to the maximum water holding capacity of the street, which is 0.5 mm in the default parameter settings of JULES (Best et al., 2011).
-Hence this water reservoir within the street was set to its maximum value at this time, for each day of the simulation.
-In this scenario, the resulting modelled β is greatly reduced and results in values that are substantially below those observed (Fig. 6).
+The amount of artificial precipitation each day was set to the maximum water holding capacity of the street, which is 0.5 mm in the default parameter settings of JULES (Best et al. 2011).
+Hence, this water reservoir within the street was set to its maximum value at this time, for each day of the simulation.
+In this scenario, the resulting modeled $\beta$ is greatly reduced and results in values that are substantially below those observed (Fig. 6).

-Information of the actual residual water that remained after the street cleaning process is not available from the field study and so it is not clear if the correct amount of water was added to the street surface within the model.
-A sensitivity study, by varying the amount of artificial daily precipitation, shows that the optimal value of water held within the street to give the same average β as that observed was around 0.2 mm.
+Information of the actual residual water that remained after the street cleaning process is not available from the field study, and so it is not clear if the correct amount of water was added to the street surface within the model.
+A sensitivity study, by varying the amount of artificial daily precipitation, shows that the optimal value of water held within the street to give the same average $\beta$ as that observed was around 0.2 mm.
 (Fig. 6).
-Hence it is feasible, and perhaps likely, that the source of water from street cleaning was responsible in reducing β to that observed.
+Hence, it is feasible, and perhaps likely, that the source of water from street cleaning was responsible in reducing $\beta$ to that observed.

-Street cleaning was also undertaken at the Marseille site during mid-morning after the market (Grimmond et al., 2004).
-The same artificial total precipitation required to fill the maximum water holding capacity of the street (0.5 mm) and the optimal value obtained for Mexico City (0.2 mm) were applied to the Marseille site, expect that the artificial precipitation was added between 10:00 and 11:00 each day.
-In this case the additional source of water has less of an impact because there is already a Q_E from the irrigated vegetation faction.
-However, β is reduced when the water from street cleaning is added (Fig. 6), with 0.2 mm of water resulting in a median that is in better agreement with the observations than 0.5 mm, as for the Mexico City site.
+Street cleaning was also undertaken at the Marseille site during midmorning after the market (Grimmond et al. 2004).
+The same artificial total precipitation required to fill the maximum water holding capacity of the street (0.5 mm) and the optimal value obtained for Mexico City (0.2 mm) were applied to the Marseille site, except that the artificial precipitation was added between 1000 and 1100 LST each day.
+In this case, the additional source of water has less of an impact because there is already a $Q_E$ from the irrigated vegetation faction.
+However, $\beta$ is reduced when the water from street cleaning is added (Fig. 6), with 0.2 mm of water resulting in a median that is in better agreement with the observations than 0.5 mm, as for the Mexico City site.

-3.5 Influence of advective fluxes
+e.
+Influence of advective fluxes

 No additional source of water at the surface was documented during the observational period for the Vancouver (VL92) site.
-Indeed, during this period Vancouver was experiencing drought conditions and was under an irrigation ban (Grimmond and Oke, 2002).
-As such, the mid-day Q_E observed are small compared to the net all-wave radiation or the downward component of the short-wave radiation (Fig. 7).
-Small Q_E values typically have larger measurements error.

-This can be associated with measurements of low turbulence conditions by the sonic anemometer and/or low moisture availability measurements by the gas analyser.
-Conditions of dew formation also increase measurement errors.
-The lack of energy balance closure in observational datasets is frequently attributed to underestimation of the turbulent heat fluxes and a hysteresis effect in the storage heat flux (e.g., Leuning et al., 2012).
-In the current situation any corrections would proportionally increase $Q{E,}$ and thus maintain or reduce β .
-So it is unlikely that the differences between the modelled and observed β values can be explained through observational errors.
+Indeed, during this period Vancouver was experiencing drought conditions and was under an irrigation ban (Grimmond and Oke 2002).
+As such, the midday $Q_E$ observed are small compared to the net all-wave radiation or the downward component of the shortwave radiation (Fig. 7).
+Small $Q_E$ values typically have larger measurement error.
+This can be associated with measurements of low turbulence conditions by the sonic anemometer and/or low moisture availability measurements by the gas analyzer.
+Conditions of dew formation also increase measurement error.
+The lack of energy balance closure in observational datasets is frequently attributed to underestimation of the turbulent heat fluxes and a hysteresis effect in the storage heat flux (e.g., Leuning et al. 2012).
+In the current situation any corrections would proportionally increase $Q_E$ and thus maintain or reduce $\beta$ , so it is unlikely that the differences between the modeled and observed $\beta$ values can be explained through observational errors.